jesobreira/pixkey/README.md

 ## Functions

 This lib exposes three functions.
-They all receive only one argument, the pix key as a string.
+They all receive one first argument: the pix key as a string.

+**normalize** and **format** may also return a second argument "as" (string), to indicate which Pix key type ('cpf', 'cnpj', 'email', 'phone' or 'random') and should be used if the input is dual (i.e. both a valid phone number and CPF).

 - **validate**: validates a Pix key, returning either 'cpf', 'cnpj', 'email', 'phone' or 'random' (depending on the Pix key type) or `false` if the key is invalid.